n3wjack/ImapCleanup/Readme.md

 ﻿# IMAP Cleanup

-IMAP Cleanup is a small .NET Core application to cleanup an IMAP inbox and leave only a number of most recent messages behind.
+IMAP Cleanup is a small .NET Core applicaton to delete old emails from an IMAP inbox and leave only a number of most recent messages behind.
+You can thus also use this to delete all emails from an IMAP inbox.

 It uses SSL by default to connect to the IMAP server.